zanna-37/I-E_Basis_2019/drafts/04_sergio.md

 **Hewlett-Packard** products can be categorised as **hardware** - computers and other devices (printers, scanners, servers, ...) - and **services**.

 Hewlett and Packard started a startup in their garage through research.
-They developed a business of PCs, computers, acessories, etc. HP is also known for the printers and using its supplies for profit (ink cartridges) which allowed them to have a great market share on the printing sector.
+They developed a business of PCs, computers, accessories, etc. HP is also known for the printers and using its supplies for profit (ink cartridges) which allowed them to have a great market share on the printing sector.
 HP grew so much that it lost its agility and quickiness of response.
 Around 6 years ago they broke the company in 2 - one focused in the hardware business and another HP Enterprise focused in services.

 #### The case of an agriculture/pharmaceutical company